6 tips to move from content marketing manager to director

 • Experience in writing and editing high-quality content

-• Well-versed in search engine optimization (SEO) best practices
+• Well-versed in search engine optimization (SEO) best practices for blogs

 • Familiar with tools like Google Analytics and other reporting software to measure the effectiveness of content initiatives